shenxinyi0322/Pic-16A-Group-Project/README.md

 References and acknowledgement.

 Background and source of the dataset:
-This dataset came from AIcrowd, and was created for the Spotify Million Playlist Dataset Challenge which was created so people could experiment with providing music recommendations.
-It contains a million playlists with a variety of songs, their artist names, album titles, etc.
+This dataset came from AIcrowd, and was created for the Spotify Million Playlist Dataset Challenge where people could experiment with providing music recommendations.
+It contains 1 million playlists with over 2 million unique songs, nearly 300,000 artists, album titles, etc.

 (If appropriate) links to any tutorials you used, and at least 3 specific things you implemented that differentiates your project from what’s already in the tutorial.